homeCooking DictionaryCooking ChartsHow-To's and TipsVideo Recipes

 6. When ready to serve, reheat the chowder over low heat; don't let it boil.
 Ladle into bowls or cups making sure the clams, vegetables, and bacon are evenly divided.

-Serves 6 to 8 as a main course.
+Makes 6 to 8 main dish servings.